Rugby-England beat Wales 19-17 but suffer Farrell red card | Sports-Games

 England were reduced to 12 men with further cards for Ellis Genge and Farrell - later upgraded to red - and Tomos Williams put them further ahead with a breakaway try.
 However, Maro Itoje hit back for battling England, replacement George Ford converted then kicked the decisive penalty four minutes from the end.

-England's fans were left somewhat bewildered as they had spent a frustrating hour wondering just how their team were going to score a try and play some rugby but left delighted by the gutsy comeback.
-"The last seven weeks is proof of what we have done and then we worked right to the end," said impressive flanker Ben Earl.

-"We went down to 12 men at one point and we came back so we are really pleased.
-We showed a bit of fight after the questions been asked of us after last week."
+"I’m just proud of the boys.
+You never really envisage it will turn out like that, but the key for us is to think clearly in those moments and come up with a plan," said Ford.
+"The boys executed unbelievably well, up front at set-piece, at lineout time, at maul, at scrum, the traditional things of English rugby gave us a chance to win that game.

+"You can’t put a value on stuff like that - three men in the sin-bin, points down and under the sticks.
+You can never replicate that, and this gives us unbelievable belief."
 England edged a largely forgettable first half via two Farrell penalties but neither side seemed able to build any sort of sustained attacking play.

-The most notable action came after 32 minutes when England lost scrumhalf Jack van Poortvliet, who limped off with a leg injury, just as winger Henry Arundell was sin-binned for an offside tackle on Liam Williams.
-Wales also lost their captain and Dewi Lake, with the hooker looking distraught on the sidelines after being helped off the pitch.
+The most notable action came after 32 minutes when they lost scrumhalf Jack van Poortvliet to a leg injury, just as winger Henry Arundell was sin-binned for an offside tackle.
+Wales then lost captain Dewi Lake, with the hooker looking distraught on the sidelines with his World Cup hopes in the balance.

-The visitors had flanker Tommy Reffell yellow-carded for killing the ball at the start of the second half, Farrell punishing Wales further from the resulting penalty.
-Wales got on the board with an Owen Williams penalty but then suffered another injury blow when exciting new Number Eight Taine Plumtree went off clutching his wrist.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)